Duke Cunningham: Political career

-While Cunningham said that "I cut my own rudder" on issues, he had a very conservative voting record.
-He was often compared by liberal interest groups to former congressman Bob Dornan; both were ardent conservatives, both were former military pilots, and both spoke out against perceived enemies.
+Cunningham said that "I cut my own rudder" on issues, He was often compared by liberal interest groups to former congressman Bob Dornan; both were former military pilots, and both spoke out against perceived enemies.
 In 1992, Cunningham, along with Dornan and fellow San Diego Republican Duncan L. Hunter, challenged the patriotism of then-Democratic presidential candidate Bill Clinton before a near-empty House chamber, but still viewed by C-SPAN viewers.

-In September 1996 Cunningham criticized President Clinton for appointing judges who were "soft on crime".
+In September 1996, Cunningham criticized President Clinton for appointing judges who were "soft on crime".
 "We must get tough on drug dealers," he said, adding that "those who peddle destruction on our children must pay dearly".
 He favored stiff drug penalties and voted for the death penalty for major drug dealers.

 Four months later, his son Todd was arrested for helping to transport 400 lb of marijuana from Texas to Indiana.
 Todd Cunningham pleaded guilty to possession and conspiracy to sell marijuana.
 At his son's sentencing hearing, Cunningham fought back tears as he begged the judge for leniency (Todd was sentenced to two and a half years in prison, in part because he tested positive for cocaine three times while on bail).
 After the sentencing, Cunningham was seen leaving the courthouse crying.
 Cunningham's press secretary responded to accusations of double standards with: "The sentence Todd got had nothing to do with who Duke is.
 Duke has always been tough on drugs and remains tough on drugs."

 Legislative achievements

-Cunningham was the lead sponsor of the Shark Finning Prohibition Act, which banned the practice of shark finning in all US waters, and pushed America to the lead on efforts to ban shark finning worldwide.
-For his efforts Cunningham was named as a "Conservation Hero" by the Audubon Society and the Ocean Wildlife Campaign.
+Cunningham was the lead sponsor of the Shark Finning Prohibition Act, which banned the practice of shark finning in all U.S. waters, and pushed the United States to the lead on efforts to ban shark finning worldwide.
+For his efforts, Cunningham was named as a "Conservation Hero" by the Audubon Society and the Ocean Wildlife Campaign.
 Cunningham also unsuccessfully advocated for the death penalty for all those convicted of shark finning.

 Cunningham co-sponsored, along with Democrat John Murtha, the so-called "Flag Desecration Amendment", which would add the following sentence to the Constitution of the United States:

 The Congress shall have power to prohibit the physical desecration of the Flag of the United States.

 The proposed amendment has passed the House many times, but narrowly missed the requisite 2/3 majority vote for passage in the Senate.
 Cunningham also advocated for the death penalty for all those convicted of flag desecration.

 Cunningham was the driving force behind the Law Enforcement Officers Safety Act which was passed and signed into law by President George W. Bush in July 2004.
 The law grants the authority to non-federal law enforcement officers from any jurisdiction to carry a firearm anywhere within the jurisdiction of the United States.

 Cunningham supported reinstitution of the Selective Service draft.